picmac/treazrisland/README.md

 # TREAZRISLAND

-Self-hosted retro gaming portal blending a Fastify backend, Next.js frontend, and SNES-inspired PixelLab.ai artwork.
+Self-hosted retro gaming portal blending a Fastify backend, Next.js frontend, and SNES-inspired artwork.
 This repository contains infrastructure helpers, documentation, and the application code for local development.

 ## Documentation Map